pivotal-cf/docs-pks/okta-sso-config.hbs.md

 ## <a id='configure-saml'></a> Configure SAML in Okta

-To configure Okta as a SAML identity provider for  Tanzu Kubernetes Grid Integrated Edition, do
+To configure Okta as a SAML identity provider for  {{  vars.product }}, do
 	the following:

 1. Log in to Okta as an admin.